Kyriosity/read-write/dev/.net/wpf/mvvm/readme+/wpf_notification-orchestration.md

 # WPF - Orchestration of notifications

-WPF eases notification to any bound elements as a
+WPF DataContext needs only to raise `PropertyChanged` with the name of bound property.
+In the usual fashion this gets implemented as `set { field = value; OnPropertyChanged(); }` and is enough for flat simple forms.

+🚧TO BE WRITTEN 🚧